b12-archive/hyperscript-custom/README.md

 # hyperscript-custom

-*NOTE*: This is a fork [hyperscript](https://github.com/dominictarr/hyperscript) allowing some upfront configuration.
+**NOTE**: This is a fork [hyperscript](https://github.com/dominictarr/hyperscript) allowing some upfront configuration.
 Most importantly, it allows passing a custom implementation of `document` and using the full power of DOM outside the browser.

+---

 Create HyperText with JavaScript, on client or server.